AntonioRBLX/UI-Libs/FPSLibrary/README.md

 	RichText = false; -- Enables RichText for the Name Visible = true; -- If the element is displayed
 	Active = false; -- If the element is clickable
-	Tip = "This is a button"; -- Displays a tip that hovers under the cursor TipDuration = 5;
+	Tip = "This is a button"; -- Displays a tip that hovers under the cursor, set to nil to remove tip TipDuration = 5;
 	ButtonColor = Color3.fromRGB(97,97,97); -- Color of the element
 	SectionParent = nil; -- The SectionTab the element is parented to